wp-plugins/vimeo-master/readme.txt

 == Upgrade Notice ==

+= 4.3 =
+* IMPORTANT Upgrade to new TechGasp Plugin Framework v3

 = 4.0 =
-* IMPORTANT Upgrade to new framework
+* IMPORTANT Upgrade to new TechGasp Plugin Framework v2

 = 2.0 =
 * IMPORTANT Upgrade to Stable release